mzhang28/blog/src/content/posts/2023-08-31-thoughts-on-organization/index.md

 true for any data collection company: rather than having to go out and gather the data, users are entering and structuring it all by themselves.

-End-to-end encryption is a feature that ensures data is never able to be accessed by your storage or synchronization providers.
-Of course, end-to-end encryption is [not possible unless the entire software is able to be scrutinized by the user or community][1].
+**End-to-end encryption** is a technique that ensures data is never able to be accessed by your storage or synchronization providers.
+If you are in the market for some kind of personal tracking app, make sure it talks about end-to-end encryption as a feature.
+While it's [not the end-all-be-all of security][1], it's certainly a big first step.
 Do careful research before deciding who to trust with your data.

 [1]: /posts/2021-10-31-e2e-encryption-useless-without-client-freedom